garrandall/popular-music-data/tracks/let-there-be-cowgirls-chris-cagle.md

 The heartbeat of the heartland
 She's got a drawl, ya'll,
 Yeah, she's the salt of the earth that rocks my world.
-Let there be cowgirls, ooh, come on.
+Let there be cowgirls, oh, come on.

-Ooh, let there be cowgirls
+Oh, let there be cowgirls
-Ooh, let there be cowgirls
+Oh, let there be cowgirls

 Let there be cowgirls for every cowboy
 Make them strong as any man, Lordy